Physical Therapy For Degenerative Disc Disease

 Both heat and cold therapy can help combat the pain associated with degenerative disc disease.

-Speak to a physical therapist to find out which method might be best for you.
+Speak to a physical therapist to find out which method might work best for you.

 2. Exercises To Build And Maintain Flexibility

-Your physical therapist can teach you specific exercises aimed to improve movement in your joints, as well as the muscles in your spine, arms, and legs.
+Your physical therapist can teach you specific exercises aimed at improving movement in your joints, as well as the muscles in your spine, arms, and legs.

-Improving joint movement is a key component of chronic pain management physical therapy.
+Improving joint movement is a key component of chronic pain physical therapy.

 Therefore, exercises that help build and maintain flexibility are an important factor in symptom management.